James Cook: Tahiti and Hawaii

 This watercolour of Resolution and Discovery in Matavai Bay was painted by John Cleveley the Younger, based on drawings by his brother James, who was a carpenter on the third voyage.

-The third expedition began by sailing south from England, around South Africa into the Indian Ocean, where they stopped, in December 1776, at the desolate Kerguelen Island.
+The third expedition began by sailing south from England, around Southern Africa into the Indian Ocean, where they stopped, in December 1776, at the desolate Kerguelen Island.
 On the shore, the crew discovered a message in a bottle that had been left in 1774 by the French explorer Yves-Joseph de Kerguelen-Trémarec.
 Cook appended details of his own visit to the note, raised the British flag, and gave the island its current name.

-Continuing eastward to New Zealand, they anchored in February 1777 near the location where ten crew members of Adventure had been killed during the second voyage.
+Sailing eastward, at the end of January 1777, the expedition stopped for four days at Bruny Island, Tasmania where they encountered Aboriginal Tasmanians.
+They proceeded to New Zealand, anchoring in February 1777 near the location where ten crew members of Adventure had been killed during the second voyage.
 Despite knowledge of the deaths, Cook treated the Māori with respect, even inviting them into his cabin.
 Some members of Cook's crew were confused and angered by their leader's failure to take revenge.

 The expedition then completed its first objective by returning Mai to his homeland of Tahiti.
 While on Tahiti, Cook was allowed to observe a multi-day ritual involving a human sacrifice.
 In October 1777, on the Tahitian island of Mo'orea, a goat belonging to the expedition was stolen by a local inhabitant.
 Cook organised a large search party and spent two days conducting an intensive search, destroying a large number of canoes and huts, until the goat was returned.
 Although several members of his crew considered the retaliation excessive, Cook did not record his reasoning for the destruction.

 They continued northward and – after a brief stop at Kiritimati – became the first recorded Europeans to see the Hawaiian Islands, on 18 January 1778.
-(Note: Some historians speculate that Spanish trading ships may have seen or even visited the Hawaiian islands before Cook, but kept the discovery secret to protect their lucrative trade route between Acapulco and Manila.)
+(Note: Some historians speculate that Spanish trading ships may have seen or even visited the Hawaiian Islands before Cook, but kept the discovery secret to protect their lucrative trade route between Acapulco and Manila.)
 During this first visit to Hawaii they made landfall at two locations: Waimea harbour on the island of Kauaʻi, and the nearby island of Niʻihau.
 When he first stepped ashore, the Hawaiians prostrated themselves in front of Cook.
 One of Cook's crew, John Williamson, shot and killed a Hawaiian man while ashore collecting provisions, infuriating Cook.
 On Niʻihau, Cook left a pair of pigs for breeding, and pumpkin, melon, and onion seeds – continuing a practice he had followed on various islands throughout his voyages.
 Cook observed remarkable similarities between the cultures of Hawaii and Tahiti, including language, marae structures, religion, and treatment of the dead.
 He named the archipelago the "Sandwich Islands" after the fourth Earl of Sandwich – the First Lord of the Admiralty.